entropic-dev/boltzmann/README.md

 ### Decorators and middleware

 Change route handler behavior by wrapping your handlers in *decorators*.
 Add behavior to all routes by defining *middleware*.
 This is an important part of Boltzmann's API and a place where it differs from Express and Connect-middleware style node frameworks.
-We borrow some concepts from [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming) and Python [decorators](https://en.wikipedia.org/wiki/Aspect-oriented_programming), so if you've used frameworks like Django you'll find them familiar.
+We borrow some concepts from [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming) and Python [decorators](https://en.wikipedia.org/wiki/Aspect-oriented_programming), so if you've used frameworks like Django you'll find this approach familiar.

 Decorators and middleware have the same API.
 The difference is that "middlewares" are set up for the whole application: they apply to every route.
 Decorators are applied to only the routes that need them.
-Use a decorator when you want to require, for example, administrator-only access to a set of routes, or when you'd like to make sure a root object exists before doing things with it.
+Use a decorator when you want to require, for example, administrator-only access to a set of routes, or when you'd like to lookup a user object from a session cookie and put it onto your context.

 To add decorators to a route, add a `decorators` field.
-The `decorators` field must be an array of functions that wrap the handler function.
+The `decorators` field must be an array of functions.
+They're called in the order you list them in the array.
+Your route handler is called last.

-To set up your application with middleware,
+To set up your server with middleware, export an array of middleware where Boltzmann can find it.
 Boltzmann looks for middleware exported by the following two places:

 - from `middleware.js` in the same directory (good for small services)
-- from a `middleware/` directory
+- from `middleware/index.js`

 The scaffolding tool gives you a working `middleware.js` file.

-So what is this decorator/middleware api?
+What is this decorator/middleware api?
 A decorator takes a `next` parameter and returns a function that takes a single context `param`.
 Here's a generic Boltzmann middleware file, suitable to copy-n-paste to start yours:

 ```js
 // in middleware.js